FUTURE BELONG TO DATA SCIENCE

 What is Data Science?

-• Data Transformation: Implementing processes to clean and transform raw data into a usable format for analysis.
+• Data Cleaning and Preparation: Transforming raw data into a clean, usable format by handling missing values,

 Key Differences